-Note 20.
+Note 21.
 Equity

-When managing capital, the objective of the Group is to safeguard its ability to continue as a going concern so that it can provide returns to shareholders, bring benefits to its other partners and optimise the structure of the capital in order to reduce its cost.
+When managing capital, objectives of the Group are to safeguard its ability to continue as a going concern so that it can provide returns to shareholders, bring benefits to its other partners and optimise the structure of the capital in order to reduce its cost.
 To achieve this, the Group may choose to:

-- adjust the amount of dividends paid to the shareholders; - reimburse a portion of capital to the shareholders; - issue new shares; or, - sell assets in order to scale back its net debt.
+- adjust the amount of dividends paid to the shareholders; - reimburse a portion of capital to the shareholders;

-20.1.
+- issue new shares; or, - sell assets in order to scale back its net debt.

+21.1.
 Movements in share capital